 Do your mosquito nets also work on single beds?

-How do I hang the mosquito net in the room?
+How to hang the mosquito net from the ceiling?

 Our pyramid-shaped mosquito net can be attached very quickly and easily to a hook on the ceiling.
 Thanks to the included carabiner, it’s just a click.

 Our cube-shaped mosquito net needs 4 points to which it must be attached in the room.
 With a simple string you can then attach the net to a lamp or curtain rod, for example.